If you've heard of waterless cookware, then you've probably heard the following things:

 As far as we know, this is only possible with waterless cookware.

-However, if you a steamer basket, it's possible to steam foods while boiling other foods no matter what cookware you own.
+However, if you have a steamer basket, it's possible to steam foods while boiling other foods no matter what cookware you own.
 For example, you can use boiling pasta water to steam a basket of broccoli.

 But other than that, stackability seems unique to waterless cookware.